amonger/amonger.github.io/_posts/2014-03-03-php-deployment-with-phing.markdown

 Deploying applications to remote servers can be problematic.
 Traditionally, files would be transferred via FTP to a remote host, using a tool like FileZilla.

-This isn’t however a complete solution.
+This isn't however a complete solution.
 Depending on your project, once the files have been transferred to the server, other operations may need to be carried out (such as changing owners, or file permissions).

 Another scenario is that you are using a dependency manager such as Composer.
 Uploading via FTP would mean that it is necessary to either download the dependancies locally then upload them via FTP or upload the files, then SSH into the remote server and download the dependancies remotely.